ReubenDo/InExtremIS/data/README.md

 In this work, we used a large (N=242) dataset for Vestibular Schwannoma segmentation.
 This dataset is publicly available on [TCIA](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=70229053).

-This readme explains how to download and pre-processed the raw data from TCIA.
-Additionally, we provide the extreme points and pre-computed geodesics used in our work.
+This readme explains how to download and pre-process the raw data from TCIA.
+We also provide an open access to the extreme points and pre-computed geodesics used in this work.

 Our code is based on the [VS_Seg](https://github.com/KCL-BMEIS/VS_Seg) repository.